Gopikannan30/Covid/README.md

 # Covid
-It return new and total cases per country updated daily.
+By using COVID API it will return new and total cases per country updated daily.